Valmir Veliu

-Valmir Veliu (born 4 June 2000) is a Kosovan professional footballer who plays as a winger for Turkish club İstanbulspor, on loan from Gaziantep, and the Kosovo national team.
+Valmir Veliu (born 4 June 2000) is a Kosovan professional footballer who plays as a winger for Prishtina and the Kosovo national team.

 Club career

 Llapi

 On 18 June 2018, Veliu signed his first professional contract with Football Superleague of Kosovo side Llapi after agreeing to a three-year deal.
 On 29 September 2018, he made his debut in a 2–0 home win against KEK after coming on as a substitute of Festim Alidema.

 Gaziantep

 On 26 June 2022, Veliu signed a three-year contract with Süper Lig club Gaziantep.
 Gaziantep reportedly paid a €180 thousand transfer fee.
 On 6 August 2022, he made his debut in a 1–1 away draw against Sivasspor after coming on as a substitute at 64th minute in place of Lazar Marković.
+Veliu's contract with Gazianstep was terminated on 27 September 2023.

 International career

 On 24 December 2019, Veliu received a call-up from Kosovo for the friendly match against Sweden, and made his debut after coming on as a substitute at 46th minute in place of Herolind Shala.